dive-into-machine-learning/dive-into-machine-learning/README.md

     * Also, consider [Lore](https://github.com/instacart/lore/).
 "Lore is a python framework to make machine learning [especially deep learning] approachable for Engineers and maintainable for Data Scientists."
 * For Machine-Learning libraries that might not be on PyPI, GitHub, etc., there's [MLOSS (Machine Learning Open Source Software)](http://mloss.org/software/).
 Seems to feature many academic libraries.
 * Bookmark [Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language - with a section on Machine Learning.
-* [CreativeAI.net](http://www.creativeai.net/).
-OK not exactly about _libraries_, but this is often intriguing, and worth subscribing to  ... warning, it's easy to get sucked in :)

 ----